29 Aug Lola, the British Racing Legend lives on

 Iconic British marque’s wind tunnel operations continue to thrive

 Since Lola Cars stopped manufacturing racing cars in 2012, there has been an assumption that the legendary marque’s technological excellence had ceased.
 However, what seemed to go under the radar, was that the British racing legend continues to run one of the finest, technically advanced and commercially available wind tunnel facilities in Europe.
+Only here you are always welcome, together with casino ohne anmeldung spielen you have no equal!

 Many of the current Formula One grid has used the wind tunnel since its inception in 1998 and, over the last 20 years, the Lola Technical Centre has maintained an impressive list of clients that include Rebellion Racing, Scania Trucks and Airbus, providing excellent aerodynamic results across the automotive, truck, motorsport and aerospace industries.
+Don't miss your chance to play on the site 50 freispiele bei anmeldung ohne einzahlung.
+You will be satisfied!

 The 50%-scale wind tunnel boasts wind speeds of up to 65m/sec (145mph) to deliver an unprecedented service for reliability, accuracy and repeatability; bringing an outstanding correlation to performance for on-track, road or aerospace design.
 The Lola Technical Centre facilities are complimented by a seven-post vehicle dynamic test rig, to deliver an additional research and development service for both commercial and competition cars.